SamHannat/EyeDropperExplainer/EyeDopperExplainer.md

 - The eyedropper will be able to provide a preview when clicked on (all info contained within the browser)
 - Allow the user to cancel selection via Escape key
 - Create a tool that is secure and will prevent privacy issues (only send info to site when clicked)
+## Non-Goals
+- Allow the user to have a color picker screen to choose color from
+- Developing the UI and functionality of an eyedropper